-In the event that Mr. Rozek's employment had been terminated by the Company without cause or by Mr. Rozek for good reason as of April 30, 2021, and such termination had occurred prior to a change in control or more than 12 months after a change in control, the Company would have paid Mr. Rozek the following severance payments: (1) his accrued compensation; (2) a pro-rata portion of his annual cash incentive award, based on actual Company performance, for the year in which his employment terminated; (3) a cash payment equal to one time his then current annual base salary to be paid over 12 months; (4) reimbursement of COBRA coverage premiums for Mr. Rozek and his covered dependents for up to 18 months; (5) all outstanding equity incentive awards (other than any performance shares) held by Mr. Rozek and benefits under the Company's ECAP (if any) at the time of termination that would have vested in the 12 months following the date of termination; and (6) a pro rata award of performance shares based on actual performance and the number of days Mr. Rozek was employed during the performance period plus an additional year (provided this number of days does not exceed the number of days in the performance period).
+In the event that Mr. Rozek's employment had been terminated by the Company without cause or by Mr. Rozek for good reason as of April 30, 2021, and such termination had occurred prior to a change in control or more than 12 months after a change in control, the Company would have paid Mr. Rozek the following severance payments: (1) his accrued compensation; (2) a pro-rata portion of his annual cash incentive award, based on actual Company performance, for the year in which his employment terminated; (3) a cash payment equal to one time his then current annual base salary to be paid over 12 months; (4) reimbursement of COBRA coverage premiums for Mr. Rozek and his covered dependents for up to 18 months; (5) all outstanding equity incentive awards (other than any performance shares) held by Mr. Rozek and benefits under the Company's ECAP (if any) at the time of termination that would have vested in the 12 months following the date of termination would have become fully vested as of the date of termination; and (6) a pro rata award of performance shares based on actual performance and the number of days Mr. Rozek was employed during the performance period plus an additional year (provided this number of days does not exceed the number of days in the performance period).

-In the event that Mr. Rozek's employment had been terminated by the Company without cause or by Mr. Rozek for good reason within 12 months following a change in control, the Company would have paid Mr. Rozek the following severance payments: (1) his accrued compensation; (2) a pro-rata portion of his target annual cash incentive award for fiscal year 2021 based on the target opportunity set forth in the Rozek Employment Agreement; (3) a cash payment equal to the sum of one time his current annual base salary and one time his target bonus for fiscal year 2021 based on the target opportunity set forth in the Rozek Employment Agreement; (3) a cash payment equal to the sum of one time his current annual base salary and one time his target bonus for fiscal year 2021 based on the target opportunity set forth in the Rozek Employment Agreement to be paid over 12 months; (4) reimbursement of COBRA coverage premiums for Mr. Rozek and his covered dependents for up to 18 months, plus an additional six months of health plan premium reimbursement; (5) all outstanding stock options and other equity type incentives held by Mr. Rozek and benefits under the ECAP (if any) at the time of termination, except for performance-based cash incentive program based on actual performance and the number of days in the performance period prior to the change in control; and (7) a pro-rata number of performance based on target performance and the number of days in the performance period prior to the change in control; and we number of days remaining in the performance period after the change in control.
+In the event that Mr. Rozek's employment had been terminated by the Company without cause or by Mr. Rozek for good reason within 12 months following a change in control, the Company would have paid Mr. Rozek the following severance payments: (1) his accrued compensation; (2) a pro-rata portion of his target annual cash incentive award for fiscal year 2021 based on the target opportunity set forth in the Rozek Employment Agreement; (3) a cash payment equal to the sum of one time his current annual base salary and one time his target bonus for fiscal year 2021 based on the target opportunity set forth in the Rozek Employment Agreement to be paid over 12 months; (4) reimbursement of COBRA coverage premiums for Mr. Rozek and his covered dependents for up to 18 months, plus an additional six months of health plan premium reimbursement; (5) all outstanding stock options and other equity type incentives held by Mr. Rozek and benefits under the ECAP (if any) at the time of termination, except for performance shares, would have become fully vested as of the date of termination; (6) a pro-rata number of performance shares and/or a payout under any long-term performance-based cash incentive program based on actual performance and the number of days in the performance period prior to the change in control; and (7) a pro-rata number of performance shares and/or a payout under any long-term performance-based cash incentive program based on target performance and the number of days remaining in the performance period after the change in control.